-Year One Subject Descriptions (900 hours) Health and Safety in the Office (10 hours) This module covers occupational health and safety, specifically in offices and at computer workstations.
+Year One Subject Descriptions (795 clock hours/32 credit hours) This module covers occupational health and safety, specifically in offices and at computer workstations.
 It covers the health implications of sedentary work at a computer workstation.
-Knowledge and Skills Duties and responsibilities.
-Risk Management.
-Identify and assess Occupational Health and Safety risks at computer workstations.
+Health and Safety in the Knowledge and Skills Office Duties and responsibilities.
+(15 clock hours/1 credit Risk Management. hour) Identify and assess Occupational Health and Safety risks at computer workstations.
 Recommend and communicate solutions to Occupational Health and Safety Risks.
-3D Art Pipeline (90 hours) This subject is your introduction and overview of how 3D software is used to generate 3D art assets and artwork.
-You will be introduced to the whole process including: concepting, modeling, texturing, lighting, rendering and presenting 3D art.
+This subject is your introduction and overview of how 3D software is used to generate 3D art assets and artwork.
+You will be introduced to the whole process including concepting, modeling, texturing, lighting, rendering, and presenting 3D art.
 You'll work on a project to practice and demonstrate your new skills.
-Knowledge and Skills Understanding of a 3D Pipeline including planning, approval and production stages.
-Learn current 3D software used throughout industry.
-Develop multiple modeling techniques.
-An understanding of the use and application of 3D Lighting.
+Knowledge and Skills Understanding of a 3D Pipeline including planning, approval, and production stages.
+3D Art Pipeline Learn current 3D software used throughout industry.
+(105 clock hours/4 credit Develop multiple modeling techniques. hours) An understanding of the use and application of 3D Lighting.
 Understanding of scene rendering for presentation.
 Understand techniques for UV unwrapping a 3D model ready for textures.
 Understanding materials and shaders and how to apply them.
+Introduction to texturing of 3D Models.

-Modeling and Texturing (120 hours) This subject is focused on advancing your skills in creating and texturing 3D models.
+This subject is focused on advancing your skills in creating and texturing 3D models.
 Students interested in games will begin learning to work with game engines and the workflows necessary to produce engine-ready art.
 Students interested in screen will focus on high quality rendering to bring their models to life.
 Everyone will work on a project to practice and demonstrate their new skills.
-Knowledge and Skills Further advancement in modeling techniques.
+Environment Pipeline (105 clock hours/4 credit hours) Knowledge and Skills Further advancement in modeling techniques.
 UV and alternative UV unwrapping techniques and workflows.
 Advancement in texturing using 3D texturing applications.
 An understanding of modular construction.
 Developing an understanding of materials and texture networks.
+In this subject you'll be introduced to the skills and techniques used to create animation.
+You'll learn the technical side of how 3D animation is created in 3D software packages, as well as learn fundamental animation principles that make animation appealing to watch.
+You'll produce several small, animated pieces as demonstrations of your new skills.
+Knowledge and Skills Principles of Animation Understanding the importance of weight and timing in animation.
+(45 clock hours/2 credit hours) Develop convincing animation building on core principles (weight, overlap, squash and stretch, arcs, etc.). , Practical understanding of animation principles through a variety of rigs.
+Completing a plan and production schedule.
+Producing a final animation that is consistent with the approved planning.